See what’s it’s like to experience five-star luxury at the Novotel Danang Premier Han River Hotel in the heart of central Vietnam.

 In two short years since our first visit to Da Nang, the central Vietnam city has morphed into a vibrant city and popular tourist destination for Korean sun-seekers along with travelers from around the world.
 The city also attracts digital nomads like us who eschew stereotypical backpacker grunge in exchange for modern apartments and fast internet.

 The Vietnamese seafront city keeps drawing us back – our third and latest visit extended for nine weeks.
-During this stay, we lived in a modern high rise apartment building and drank third wave coffee every day.
-We also became local experts thanks to Instagram, but that’s another story.
+During this stay, we lived in a modern high rise apartment building, ate at local restaurants and drank third wave coffee every day.
+We also became local D-list celebrites thanks to Instagram, but that’s another story.

 Despite our comfortable digs, after two months we craved the kind of luxury that we can best experience at a five-star luxury hotel in Asia.
 That’s how we ended up taking a Da Nang city break at the Da Nang Novotel hotel.